wormholer/KAP-manual/en/molap/create_cube.en.md

 ![](images/createcube_3.png)

 Step 3: Define Cube measure types according to aggregation requirements in analysis.
-A COUNT measure is created automatically, which counts the number of orders.
+COUNT measure and SUM measure could be created automatically, which depend on data type, to demonstrate order amount and over all amount of item sold.
+Of course these defaulted measures can be modified or delete later manually.
 In this case, `PRICE` is also a important in sales measurement.
 For example, total sales `SUM(PRICE)`, highest price `MAX(PRICE)` and lowest price `MIN(PRICE)`.
 They're all added manually as measures in this step.

 ![](images/createcube_4.png)